kostapc/mongo-queue-java/README.md

 ```

-while package not approved in maven-cental [This config](https://bintray.com/repo/downloadMavenRepoSettingsFile/downloadSettings?repoPath=%2Finfon-zed-oss%2Finfon-zed-oss) can be used to setup repository.
+Package approved in jcenter OpenSource repository.
+If you not set up it yet - [here](https://bintray.com/bintray/jcenter) you can find instruction.

 ## Documentation